Marek Edelman: Family life

 Marek Edelman was married to Alina Margolis-Edelman (1922–2008).
 They had two children, Aleksander and Anna.
-When his wife and children emigrated from Poland to France in the wake of antisemitic actions by the Polish communist authorities in 1968, Edelman decided to stay in Łódź.
+When his wife and children emigrated from Poland to France in the wake of the 1968 Polish political crisis and antisemitic actions by the Polish Communist authorities, Edelman decided to stay in Łódź.
 "Someone had to stay here with all those who perished here, after all."
 He published his memoirs, which have been translated into six languages.
 Each April he laid flowers in Warsaw for those he had served with in the Warsaw Ghetto Uprising.
 Edelman's wife Alina, likewise a Warsaw Ghetto survivor, died in 2008.
 They were survived by their son and daughter.

 Death

 Edelman died on October 2, 2009.
 He was buried in Warsaw with full military honours on October 9, 2009.
 His coffin was covered with a Bund banner inscribed "Bund - Yidisher Sozialistisher Farband," and a choir sang the Bund anthem, "Di Shvue."
 The Polish President Lech Kaczyński and the former President Lech Wałęsa were present at the funeral, attended by about 2,000 persons.

 Władysław Bartoszewski, former Polish Minister of Foreign Affairs and an Auschwitz survivor, led the tributes to Edelman, saying: "He reached a good age.
 He left as a contented man, even if he was always aware of the tragedy he went through."
 Bartoszewski denied that the activist was "irreplaceable," before acknowledging that "there are few people like Marek Edelman."
 Roman Catholic Bishop Tadeusz Pieronek said: "I respect him most for the fact that he stayed in this land, which made him fight so hard for his Jewish and Polish identity.
 He became a real witness, he gave a real testimony with his life."
 The former Polish Prime Minister, Tadeusz Mazowiecki, was also present and said Edelman had been a role model for him.

 Former head of Israel's parliament and former Israeli ambassador to Poland Shevah Weiss said: "I'd like to offer my condolences to Marek Edelman's family, to the Polish nation and to the Jewish nation.
 He was a hero to all of us."
-Ian Kelly, official spokesperson for the United States, expressed sympathies and affirmed that the United States "stands with Poland as it mourns the loss of a great man."
+Ian Kelly, official spokesperson for the United States Department of State, expressed sympathies and affirmed that the United States "stands with Poland as it mourns the loss of a great man."

 In popular culture

 In the 2001 television film Uprising, he was portrayed by American actor John Ales.

+The documentary Marek Edelman...
+And There Was Love in the Ghetto, directed by Andrzej Wajda and Jolanta Dylewska, was released in 2019.